tamizhvendan/personal-website/src/blog/creating-webpage-like-igoogle-using.md

 2. CSS
 3. jQuery

-Let us design the page using “Divide and Conquer” Approach.
+Let us design the page using the **Divide and Conquer** Approach.
 The tasks involved are

 1. Defining the webpage layout using HTML
 2. Style the webpage and Widgets(Sample iGoogle Mock up Widgets) using CSS